GIScience/gis-training-resource-center/content/Modul_2/en_qgis_data_sources_ex2.md

 ### Task: HOT Export Tool

-The [umanitarianOpenStreetMapTeam (HOT) Export Tool](https://export.hotosm.org/v3/) is an NGO specialising in utilizing an extending OSM for humanitarian purposes.
+The [HumanitarianOpenStreetMapTeam (HOT) Export Tool](https://export.hotosm.org/v3/) is an NGO specialising in utilizing an extending OSM for humanitarian purposes.
 HOT offers a browser-based tool to download OSM data with good options to specify region, time, feature type and data format.
 1. Go to the HOT Export tool.
-To use the tool you need a OSM account.
+To use the tool you need an OSM account.
 If you don’t have one you need to create on.
 Click on `Log in`.
 In the new window select the option to create a new account.
 2. With your OSM account you can log in directly into the HOT Export tool by clicking on `Log in`.
 3. In this example, we want to download all features of the OSM related to banking and finance on the main island of Mauritius.
     1. Select area or location: Zoom to Mauritius on the map or use the search bar.
 To mark the main island there are three options.
 You can draw a box, draw a polygon or upload a geoJOSN file with your boundaries.
 In this case, use one of the first two options to mark Mauritius.